lingtalfi/Light_Kit_Admin/doc/api/Ling/Light_Kit_Admin/Light_PluginInstaller/LightKitAdminPluginInstaller.md

 - [LightKitAdminPluginInstaller::getDependencies](https://github.com/lingtalfi/Light_Kit_Admin/blob/master/doc/api/Ling/Light_Kit_Admin/Light_PluginInstaller/LightKitAdminPluginInstaller/getDependencies.md) &ndash; Returns the array of dependencies.
 - [LightKitAdminPluginInstaller::install](https://github.com/lingtalfi/Light_Kit_Admin/blob/master/doc/api/Ling/Light_Kit_Admin/Light_PluginInstaller/LightKitAdminPluginInstaller/install.md) &ndash; Installs the plugin in the light application.
 - [LightKitAdminPluginInstaller::uninstall](https://github.com/lingtalfi/Light_Kit_Admin/blob/master/doc/api/Ling/Light_Kit_Admin/Light_PluginInstaller/LightKitAdminPluginInstaller/uninstall.md) &ndash; Uninstalls the plugin.
-- LightBasePluginInstaller::__construct &ndash; Builds the LightBasePluginInstaller instance.
+- LightUserDatabaseBasePluginInstaller::__construct &ndash; Builds the LightBasePluginInstaller instance.
-- LightBasePluginInstaller::setContainer &ndash; Sets the container.
+- LightUserDatabaseBasePluginInstaller::setContainer &ndash; Sets the container.
-- LightBasePluginInstaller::isInstalled &ndash; Returns whether the core install phase of the plugin is fully completed.
+- LightUserDatabaseBasePluginInstaller::isInstalled &ndash; Returns whether the core install phase of the plugin is fully completed.
-- LightBasePluginInstaller::getTableScope &ndash; Returns the [table scope](https://github.com/lingtalfi/TheBar/blob/master/discussions/table-scope.md) for this planet.
+- LightUserDatabaseBasePluginInstaller::getTableScope &ndash; Returns the [table scope](https://github.com/lingtalfi/TheBar/blob/master/discussions/table-scope.md) for this planet.
-- LightBasePluginInstaller::debugMsg &ndash; Writes a message to the debug channel of the plugin installer planet.
+- LightUserDatabaseBasePluginInstaller::debugMsg &ndash; Writes a message to the debug channel of the plugin installer planet.
-- LightBasePluginInstaller::infoMsg &ndash; Writes a message to the info channel of the plugin installer planet.
+- LightUserDatabaseBasePluginInstaller::infoMsg &ndash; Writes a message to the info channel of the plugin installer planet.
-- LightBasePluginInstaller::warningMsg &ndash; Writes a message to the warning channel of the plugin installer planet.
+- LightUserDatabaseBasePluginInstaller::warningMsg &ndash; Writes a message to the warning channel of the plugin installer planet.
-- LightBasePluginInstaller::message &ndash; Writes a message to the channel of the plugin installer planet.
+- LightUserDatabaseBasePluginInstaller::message &ndash; Writes a message to the channel of the plugin installer planet.
-- LightBasePluginInstaller::synchronizeDatabase &ndash; Synchronizes the database with the create file (if any) of this planet.
+- LightUserDatabaseBasePluginInstaller::synchronizeDatabase &ndash; Synchronizes the database with the create file (if any) of this planet.
-- LightBasePluginInstaller::extractPlanetDotName &ndash; Returns an array containing the galaxy name and the planet name of the current instance.
+- LightUserDatabaseBasePluginInstaller::extractPlanetDotName &ndash; Returns an array containing the galaxy name and the planet name of the current instance.
-- LightBasePluginInstaller::removeLightStandardPermissions &ndash; Removes the [light standard permissions](https://github.com/lingtalfi/TheBar/blob/master/discussions/light-standard-permissions.md) for this plugin.
+- LightUserDatabaseBasePluginInstaller::removeLightStandardPermissions &ndash; Removes the [light standard permissions](https://github.com/lingtalfi/TheBar/blob/master/discussions/light-standard-permissions.md) for this plugin.
-- LightBasePluginInstaller::dropTables &ndash; Drop the given tables, if they exist.
+- LightUserDatabaseBasePluginInstaller::dropTables &ndash; Drop the given tables, if they exist.
-- LightBasePluginInstaller::hasTable &ndash; Returns whether the given table exists in the database.
+- LightUserDatabaseBasePluginInstaller::hasTable &ndash; Returns whether the given table exists in the database.